alcinnz/Project-Scavange/Entrigue UX.md

 In the footer would be links to about and privacy measures, as well as tags for "safe search" and languages.

 Additionally their may be a toggle button to switch to a view with the topics organized into columns for their themes.
 Each of these columns would have their background colour coded.

+## Entrigue DB
+Also in the footer would be a toggle button labelled "Suggest Correction".
+This would turn the background black and switch to a monospace variant of the font.
+In this mode clicking a topic would take you to a editing interface for that topic/search engine.
+To help contributors there'd be comments on all these pages.
+In case of vandalization, it will be important to be able to revert records to previous versions.
+Another part of curation would involve flipping a configuration switch.

+To edit which topics a search engine is organized under, a special interface would be required to search all the (potentially numerous) topics for one to add.
+A similar interface would be required to specify which tags infer which other tags.

+A crawler would have a special account on this site to import any OpenSearch descriptors and VOID RDF metadata it finds.
+A messaging interface would be used to tell this crawler which sites it should check.

+The branding on this site should be colourful to reflect the wordcloud on the mainsite.